salt-extensions/salt-extension-copier/docs/ref/layout.md

 # Project layout
-The following provides an overview of important paths in your Salt extension project.
+This section provides an overview of the key paths in your Salt extension project.

 :::{path} .copier-answers.yml
 :::
 ## `.copier-answers.yml`
-Copier-specific data.
-Saves the answers to the [template questions](questions-target) as well as the template's source URI and the last version the Salt extension project was updated to.
+Stores Copier-specific data, including answers to [template questions](questions-target), the template's source URI, and the last version the project was updated to.

-**Should never be touched manually.** If you want to change your answers to the [template questions](questions-target), use `copier update --trust` instead.
-If you want to avoid updating the template version, [pass the current one in `vcs-ref`](vcs-ref-target).
+**Do not edit manually.** To change your answers, use `copier update --trust`.
+To avoid updating the template version, [pass the current version in `vcs-ref`](vcs-ref-target).

 :::{path} CHANGELOG.md
 :::
 ## `CHANGELOG.md`
-Your Salt extension project's changelog file.
-Should not be updated manually, but by [invoking towncrier](changelog-build-target).
+Contains the project’s changelog.
+Update this file using [towncrier](changelog-build-target) instead of manually.

 :::{path} README.md
 :::
 ## `README.md`
-Contains a brief description of your project and information for other developers.
-Contains a note about user documentation and – if {question}`docs_url` was set, a link to the hosted docs.
+Provides a brief project overview and developer information.
+Includes a note about user documentation and, if {question}`docs_url` was set, a link to the hosted documentation.

 :::{path} noxfile.py
 :::
 ## `noxfile.py`
-Defines several `nox` sessions.
-Contains glue code that [runs the test suite](run-tests-target), [builds documentation](build-docs-target) or lints your code.
+Defines `nox` sessions for [running tests](run-tests-target), [building documentation](build-docs-target), and linting code.

 :::{path} pyproject.toml
 :::
 ## `pyproject.toml`
-Defines your project metadata and (optional) dependencies, as well as configuration for several tools used during the lifecycle of a Salt extension repository.
+Holds project metadata, package dependencies and configuration for tools used in the project's lifecycle.

 :::{path} .github
 :::
 ## `.github`
-Root directory for GitHub-related configuration and workflows.
-Only present if your {question}`source_url` is on GitHub.
+Contains GitHub-related configurations and workflows.
+This directory is only present if your {question}`source_url` is on GitHub.

 :::{path} .github/workflows
 :::
 ### `.github/workflows`
-Root directory for your GitHub Actions {question}`workflows`.
+Houses GitHub Actions {question}`workflows`.

 :::{path} .github/workflows/ci.yml
 :::
 #### `.github/workflows/ci.yml`
-The meta-workflow.
-Calls select other local workflows, depending on inputs.
+A meta-workflow that triggers other workflows based on inputs.

 :::{important}
 Only present when {question}`workflows` == `enhanced`.